nufi-official/metamask-snap-demo/README.md

 - Download our custom Metamask-Flask extension which already includes the NuFi Cardano snap ([Chrome](https://github.com/nufi-official/metamask-snap-demo/releases/download/0.0.1/nufi-snap-demo-metamask-ext-build-chrome-0.0.1.zip)).
 - Open Chrome.
-- Open a new Chrome profile to not interfere with standard Metamask and other extensions.
+- Create a new Chrome profile to not interfere with standard Metamask and other extensions.
 - In Chrome native to `Settings` > `Extensions`.
   * Or go straight to `chrome://extensions`
 - Activate "Developer mode".